apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nobel Foundation will not invite Russia, Belarus to Stockholm ceremony**
+**Travis Barker Leaves Tour For ‘Urgent Family Matter,’ Reportedly Posts From Prayer Room**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/09/02/nobel-ceremony-russia-belarus-invite-criticism/).
+You can read more about it [here](https://www.huffpost.com/entry/travis-barker-urgent-family-matter-postpone-tour_n_64f33c0ee4b002c0364648ad).

 ## Requirements
 - Python 3.8